Spectral State Switching in Mrk 421: Results from the AstroSat LAXPC/SXT Observations: ANALYSIS

 \subsubsection{Combined Data}

 In order to assess whether the statistical behaviour inferred from Observation~ID: A02\_005T01\_9000000948 remains consistent over longer temporal baselines, we extended the analysis to two additional observations with substantially longer exposures, namely T01\_218T01\_9000001852 and A05\_015T01\_9000002650.
 These observations, together with A02\_005T01\_9000000948, provide a combined temporal coverage spanning several years (2017--2019) with high-quality SXT and LAXPC20 exposures (see Table~1 of \citep{AKBAR2025438}).
 For each observation, the time-resolved index values were taken from our previous analysis \citep{AKBAR2025438}, while in the present study we have calculated the corresponding flux values for all segments using the same spectral model to ensure consistency.
 We then carried out a combined statistical analysis using all three datasets to examine whether the flux and index distribution characteristics persist across different epochs.
-This approach enables us to assess whether the multimodal behaviour identified in A02\_005T01\_9000000948-such as the presence of multiple spectral or flux states-is also manifested in other long observations, thereby providing a more comprehensive view of the long-term variability properties of Mrk\,421.
+This approach enables us to assess whether the double lognormal/normal behaviour identified in A02\_005T01\_9000000948---such as the presence of two distinct flux and spectral index states---is also manifested in other long observations, thereby providing a more comprehensive view of the long-term variability properties of Mrk\,421.

 For the combined observations, the flux and index distributions again show significant deviations from Gaussian and lognormal statistics.
 We constructed a normalized histogram of the logarithm of flux and index as shown in Figure~\ref{fig:com_index_flux}.
 Flux and index distribution statistics for the combined observations are shown in Table~\ref{tab:combined_obs} .
 The combined flux distribution is well represented by a double log-normal model with $\chi^{2}_{\nu} = 0.91$, whereas the double normal model yields $\chi^{2}_{\nu} = 7.06$ (see Table~\ref{tab:combined_obs}), indicating that an additive (Gaussian-like) process is unlikely.
 The two lognormal components, centred at $\mu_{1}=-9.08$ and $\mu_{2}=-8.83$, point to the presence of multiple flux states, which may correspond to changes in the dominant emission region or to different levels of source activity.
 For the combined index distribution, both Gaussian and lognormal hypotheses are rejected by the AD tests.
 The double normal model provides the lower reduced chi-square ($\chi^{2}_{\nu} = 1.29$ compared to $1.50$ for the double log-normal), indicating that at least two distinct index populations are present across the observations.
 This behaviour is consistent with the source undergoing changes in particle acceleration or cooling conditions over time, resulting in multiple spectral states.